-Consider working with a coach or therapist to process woundings, griefs, or challenges that get in the way of your ability to show up the way you want to in the world.
+Consider working with a coach, therapist, or spiritual advisor to process woundings, griefs, or challenges that get in the way of your ability to lead and love well.

 New Experiences

 Is there something you've always wanted to do but didn't have the time or resources to do so?
 Now is the time to give it a try.
 Take the class, book the excursion.